0xA1176ec01045/CompEarlyUserAnalysis/README.md

 ## Structure of the obsolete `version_1` distribution model

 Strictly for historical reference, a high-level overview of how the now-obsolete `version_1` of this tool computed a proposed COMP distribution by early-user address is provided in the file [summary.pdf](https://github.com/0xA1176ec01045/CompEarlyUserAnalysis/blob/main/version_1/proposals/summary.pdf).

+The lists in the `version_2` folder are from a time when the USD interest rate calculations were implemented for interactions with the protocol but not for cToken transfers.
+These data should be considered incomplete/inaccurate; they are posted here strictly for historical reference.

 ## Acknowledgments / About This Project
 The development of this tool and analysis is generously sponsored by a grant from the [Compound Grants program](https://compoundgrants.org) to an early Compound user.
 Constructive criticism, suggestions, and pull requests are all welcome!